Hayley Mills

-Early life and career
+Early life and education

+Hayley Catherine Rose Vivien Mills was born on 18 April 1946, in Marylebone, London, to British actor Sir John Mills and actress Mary Hayley Bell.
+Her sister is actress Juliet Mills and her brother writer and producer Jonathan Mills.

+Child actress

-Mills was born on 18 April 1946, in Marylebone, London.
-She was 12 when she was discovered by J. Lee Thompson, who was initially looking for a boy to play the lead role in Tiger Bay, which co-starred her father, veteran British actor Sir John Mills.
+Mills was 12 when she was cast by J. Lee Thompson, who was initially looking for a boy to play the lead role, in Tiger Bay (1959) which co-starred her father.
 The movie was popular at the box office in Britain.

 Disney

 Bill Anderson, one of Walt Disney's producers, saw Tiger Bay and suggested that Mills be given the lead role in Pollyanna (1960).
 The role of the orphaned "glad girl" who moves in with her aunt catapulted her to stardom in the United States and earned her a special Academy Award of Juvenile Oscar, the last person to win the accolade.
 Because she could not be present to receive the trophy, Annette Funicello accepted it on her behalf.
 Disney subsequently cast Mills as twins Sharon and Susan who reunite their divorced parents in The Parent Trap (1961).
 In the film, she sings "Let's Get Together" as a duet with herself.
 The song was a hit around the world, reaching number 8 in the US.

 Mills received an offer to make a film in Britain for Bryan Forbes, Whistle Down the Wind (1961), based on a novel by her mother Mary Hayley Bell, about some children who believe an escaped convict is Jesus.
 It was a hit at the British box office and she was voted the biggest star in Britain for 1961.
 Mills was offered the title role in Lolita by Stanley Kubrick, but her father turned it down.
 "I wish I had done it", she said in 1962.
 "It was a smashing film."
 Mills returned to Disney for an adventure film, In Search of the Castaways (1962), based on a novel by Jules Verne.
 It was another popular success, and she was voted the fifth biggest star in the country for the next two years.